-5.1 The Magazine Ciné-Kodak
+6.1 The Magazine Ciné-Kodak

-To mitigate this problem, Eastman Kodak, in January, 1936, introduced the Magazine Ciné-Kodak, a camera that utilized 16 mm film that was preloaded in a light-tight magazine.
+To mitigate this problem for the user, Eastman Kodak, in January, 1936, introduced the Magazine Ciné-Kodak, a camera that utilized 16 mm film that was preloaded in a light-tight magazine.
 Loading the camera was now as simple as just placing a fresh magazine in the camera and closing the loading door.